oracle/oracle-database-operator/docs/rac/provisioning/QUICKSTART.md

     ```

 ## Check the Details of Oracle RAC Database
-You can get the details of the Oracle RAC Database after the deployment is completed using below commands:
+After deployment, obtain Oracle RAC Database details with these commands:
 ```bash
 - Check the status of the Oracle RAC Database Pods:
 $ kubectl get all -n rac -o wide